Revisiting the Jones eigenproblem in fluid-structure interaction: The fluid-structure interaction problem

 This is a commonly accepted formulation for time-harmonic fluid-solid interaction problems involving inviscid flow, see, for example, \cite{ref:hsiao2000, ref:hsiao2017, ref:huttunen2008}.
 The system in \autoref{eq:coupled-problem} is known to possess a non-trivial kernel under certain situations.
 As discussed in \cite{ref:jones1983}, this problem lacks a unique solution whenever $\u$ is a non-trivial solution of the homogeneous problem:

-The pair $(w^2,\u)$ solving this eigenvalue problem is a Jones eigenpair \cite{ref:jones1983}.
+The pair $(w^2,\u)$ solving this eigenvalue problem is a {\it Jones eigenpair} \cite{ref:jones1983}.
 The homogeneous problem for the displacements can be viewed as the usual eigenvalue problem for linear elasticity with traction free boundary condition, plus the extra constraint on the normal trace of $\u$ along the boundary.
 Therefore, we may consider this as an overdetermined problem.
 We know that there is a countable number of eigenmodes for linear elasticity with free traction given reasonable assumptions on $\Gamma$ (see \cite{ref:babuskaosborn1991} and references therein).
 The extra condition $\u\cdot \n=0$ on the boundary plays an important role in the existence of the zero eigenvalue of \autoref{eq:jones-modes}.
-All of these properties are discuss in detailed in the next sections.
+All of these properties are {discussed} in detailed in the next sections.

-A slightly different model for fluid-structure interaction in the frequency domain can be derived by considering the problem with non-zero fluid viscosity and then taking this to zero.
-We omit further details about this model and refer the reader to \cite{ref:hsiao2000} for a detailed description of this case.
-As pointed out in \cite{ref:hsiao2000}, adding a condition on the shear of $\u$ on the interface may be another fix for the non-uniqueness of \autoref{eq:coupled-problem}.
+{We note that other authors have addressed the lack of uniqueness in \autoref{eq:coupled-problem}.} A slightly different model for fluid-structure interaction in the frequency domain can be derived by considering the problem with non-zero fluid viscosity and then taking {the viscosity} to zero.
+As pointed out in \cite{ref:hsiao2000},{ in this setting it is reasonable to adding another condition on the shear of $\u$ on the interface as a fix for the non-uniqueness of } \autoref{eq:coupled-problem}.
 The condition

-removes the non-zero solutions of \cref{eq:jones-modes}.
+removes the non-zero solutions of \autoref{eq:jones-modes}.
 Here $\t$ is the unit tangent vector on $\Gamma$.
-In \cite{ref:gatica2009}, the authors add a Robin boundary condition for the fluid pressure on a far enough ``artificial'' boundary containing the solid, They then consider the fluid to be bounded between the solid and this interface.
-As shown in the same reference, this modified problem has a unique solution.
+In \cite{ref:gatica2009}, the authors add a Robin boundary condition for the fluid pressure on a far enough ``artificial'' boundary containing the solid.
+They then consider the fluid to be bounded between the solid and this interface.
+As shown in the same reference, the modified problem has a unique solution.

 Since our interest in the present paper concerns the eigenvalue problem \autoref{Introjones}, we do not delve any further into the properties of the interaction problem (cf. \autoref{eq:coupled-problem}).